-Students will be given one hall pass log at the beginning of each quarter to use as a hall pass.
-The log will be used to record that permission was granted for a student to be outside the classroom.
 Passes may be given with teacher discretion for the following: restroom, administrative office, guidance, health service, and media center.

-• Students must return to the class where they received the pass before the end of the period.

-Only office personnel may issue passes to leave the building.
+- Students must return to the class where they received the pass before the end of the period. - Only office personnel may issue passes to leave the building.

-Dances - High School
+Dances - Middle and High School

 MACCRAY Public School sponsors dances throughout the school year, i.e. homecoming, prom, Sadie Hawkins.
 These dances are open to students who attend MACCRAY Public School and/or are a registered home schooled student within our district.
 Dances will run no later than 11:30 p.m. and doors will be locked one hour after the start of a dance.
-When you leave a dance you do not get back in!
-(Exceptions may be granted by administration)
+When you leave a dance you do not get back in (exceptions may be granted by dance supervisors)!
+Dance opportunities will be made available to some or all grade levels, with attention paid to grade-level equity as much as possible.